5 pets at RSPCA Essex who are searching for their forever homes

 Gender - Female

-If you want to adopt Felicity you can view their full profile here.
+If you want to adopt Mila you can view their full profile here.

-Felicity is a young pup who is full of "boundless love and energy" and is looking for a forever home that is "seasoned in the nuances of her breeds".
+Mila is described as having a "playful spirit" who would bring "joy and boundless energy" into someone's life.

-Danaher Animal Home adds: "Expect a dash of mischief mingled with delightful learning curves, for life with puppy Felicity will be nothing short of a joyous adventure.
-There's the initial shyness for a few minutes but she soon wriggles her way onto your lap for lots of cuddles and affection!"
+She very much enjoys being out and about "dreaming of wide-open spaces where she can dart around to her heart's content".

 Gender - Female